inlab-geo/pyfm2d/readme.md

 turned into a subroutine that can be called from python like the fmm executable it reads the files from disk

-Running `test_run.py` illustrates how for the reorganised/expanded `fmm2dss.f90` now
+Running `test_run.py` illustrates how the reorganised/expanded `fmm2dss.f90` now
 allows in python to read the sources from disk by providing a file name, set them from python and get them back from an fmm instance.

-Running `test_wavetracker.py` illustrates how for the wavetracker interface utilizes the ctype interface to `fm2dss.f90`.
+Running `test_wavetracker.py` illustrates how the wavetracker interface class utilizes the ctype interface to `fm2dss.f90`.

 ## Licensing
 `pyfm2dss` is released as BSD-2-Clause licence